GitLab Inc. (GTLB) Shares Up Despite Recent Market Volatility

 Barclays gave a rating of “Overweight” to GTLB, setting the target price at $65 in the report published on December 15th of the previous year.

-Volatility was left at 6.80%, however, over the last 30 days, the volatility rate increased by 7.10%, as shares surge +7.29% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.62% upper at present.
+Volatility was left at 6.80%, however, over the last 30 days, the volatility rate increased by 8.88%, as shares sank -28.46% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -19.83% lower at present.

 Insider Trading